 Also, when customers make a purchase, they want to receive their products as soon as possible.
 If your website lacks fast shipping options, customers may become frustrated and stop buying from you.

 Including different shipping options adds to the convenience of your customers.
 It allows them to pick whichever option they find more suitable for them.
 You can include options like same-day or next-day delivery, or guaranteed delivery within a specific time frame.
 You should also consider offering free or discounted shipping to encourage customers to make a purchase.

 If you don’t provide upsell and cross-sell opportunities on your online stores, you are losing revenue and online sales.
 Upselling is the practice of encouraging customers to purchase a more expensive version of a product they are interested in.
 On the other hand, cross-selling is the practice of suggesting complementary or related products to customers.
 Without upsell and cross-sell opportunities, customers may not be aware of all the products and options available to them, leading to missed sales opportunities.

 You can include upsell or cross-sell opportunities through personalized product recommendations, special offers and promotions, and by highlighting the benefits and value of upgraded or related products.
 Also, consider using targeted messaging and calls to action to encourage customers to consider these options.

-To conclude, it’s important to avoid costly mistakes in your eCommerce store in order to provide a positive customer experience and drive sales.
+It’s important to avoid costly mistakes in your eCommerce store in order to provide a positive customer experience and drive sales.
 Some key mistakes to avoid include poor website design, lack of mobile optimization, slow loading times, and a lack of product information.
 Additionally, be sure to include trust signals, calls to action, personalized recommendations, and a variety of payment options.
 By providing a user-friendly and trustworthy website, you can attract and retain customers, ultimately leading to increased sales and revenue.